 Mapping dimensions is only required if you need to map actuals using a budget dimension that isn't already mapped to a dimension in Intacct.
 You will be prompted to map dimensions if:

-There are dimensions selected for mapping purposes in the accounts table in Budgeting and Planning (in accounts where the mapping type is Multiple budget lines).
+There are dimensions selected for mapping purposes in the accounts table in SIP (in accounts where the mapping type is Multiple budget lines).

 The accounts in which the dimension is selected for mapping are active and have actuals for the selected time period for import.